louisameline/vue-nsel/README.md

 # NameSpaced Event Listeners for Vue

-This is a wrapper around Vue's event emitter which adds the possibility to give a namespace to your listeners, to easily unbind them.
+This is a wrapper around Vue's event emitter functions which adds the possibility to give a namespace to your listeners, to easily unbind them.
 Inspired by jQuery's namespaces.
 Less than 2kb gzipped.